-January 7th: During the night the remaining followers of Donnell "Cam" O Sullivan attempted the first crossing of the River Shannon with 30 crammed into the large boat, who lead the remaining horses behind them, while the small boat constructed by the O Malley's containing only 10 people overturned with all on board being drowned.
-Despite this individual terrifying result at their first attempt at crossing, by daybreak, they were to nearly have most of their fighting men across to the western side of the River, into the Connacht Province.
-Thomas Burke and 40 of their other men had remained behind on the eastern side in the Munster Province, with their pikes and muskets at the ready if they should have to protect the women and the other civilians.
-The Dal Cuinn Ui Maine Mac Egans then attacked those who were still behind in Munster, and the women with no other alternative, who were still there and frightened, fled into the safety of the river where they too drowned.
-Eventually Thomas Burke and his men were able to drive the Mac Egans off, killing 15 of them, including Donough Mac Egan, the son of Cairbre mac Egan.
-Thomas Burke then launched his boat, which was overloaded, and it too sank near the bank where some of the occupants were cable of making it back to the shore, while others who could actually swim, made it across the river, and the rest of them just fled in terror of losing their lives.
-Thomas Bourke then relaunched his boat, but the Dal Cuinn Ui Maine O Maddens, whose territory was only a few mile away, also bordering on the Burkes, were waiting on the western side in Connacht to attack them also.
-This now meant that Donnell "Cam" O Sullivan and his surviving followers then had to fight their way across the Earl's Plains / Machaire an Iarla, to reach the safety of the woods at Killimor, which was 8 mile further on.
-On arriving there they came upon a small village from which the residents had fled, and where they found further sustenance.
+January 7th: During the night the remaining followers of Donnell Cam O Sullivan the Heberian Eghanacht Chaisil Chief attempted the first crossing of the River Shannon with 30 of his people crammed into the original large boat, who were to lead the remaining horses behind them, while the small boat also constructed by the Gaelic Milesian Irian O Malley's containing only 10 people overturned and all on board were drowned, but despite this terrifying result at their first attempt at crossing, by daybreak, they were to have most of their fighting men across to the western side of the River Shannon and into the Connacht Province.
+Thomas Burke and 40 of their other fighting men had remained behind on the eastern side in the Munster Province, with their pikes and muskets at the ready if they should have to protect the women and the other civilians still there and just as well as the Mac Egans from the Dal Cuinn Colla Da Crioch Ui Maine Sept then attacked those still on the Munster side of the River Shannon, and the women who were among them with no other alternative, terrified and frightened, fled into the River for safety and they too were drowned.
+Eventually Thomas Burke and his men were able to drive the Mac Egans off, killing 15 of them, including Donogh Mac Egan, the son of Cairbre mac Egan and Thomas Burke then launched his boat, which was soon overloaded, and it too sank near the bank with some of the occupants able to make it back to the shore, while others amog them who could actually swim, made it across the river, and the rest of them just fled in terror in constant fear of losing their lives.
+Thomas Bourke then relaunched his boat, but the O Maddens also from the Dal Cuinn Colla Da Crioch Ui Maine Sept also whose territory was only a few mile away, bordering on the Burkes, were waiting on the western side in Connacht to attack them also and Donnell Cam O Sullivan and his surviving followers then had to fight their way across the Earl's Plains / Machaire an Iarla, to reach the safety of the woods at Killimor, which was 8 mile further on, and on arriving there they came upon a small village from which the residents had fled, and where they were able to find further sustenance.

-January 8th: Donnell "Cam" O Sullivan's followers now had 80 of their fighting men out in front of the group and 200 more at the rear, with the remaining women and civilians in the middle, and they then proceeded on towards Aughrim in Co.
-Galway in Southern Connacht, having by this time already lost 120 of the 1,000 people who had joined in originally since they had left Glengarriff.
-(Near here was the Meelick Weir where Co.
+January 8th: Donnell Cam O Sullivan now had 80 of his fighting men out in front of the group and another 200 more at the rear, with the surviving women and civilians arranged in the middle, and they proceeded on towards Aughrim in Co.
+Galway in Southern Connacht, having by now lost 120 of the 1,000 people who had joined in originally since they had left Glengarriff and nearby was the Meelick Weir where Co.
 Galway, Co.
 Offaly and Co.
-Tipperary come together in the centre of the River Shannon).
-They then passed on through Brackloon, (which was still in the territory of the Ui Maine O Maddens), to Clonfert.
-(St. Brendan had originally been set up there, with over 3,000 students attending his monastery there, but it too that had previously been taken over during the confiscation of the Catholic Church Institutions by Henry V111, and been reconstructed into a Church of England Episcopalian Cathedral).
-From there they moved on towards Killimor Bridge, and Aughrim passing by Lismanny House, (which is now also a ruin), and also Clontuskert Abbey.
+Tipperary come together in the centre of the River Shannon.
+They then passed on through Brackloon, (which was still in the territory of the O Maddens) to Clonfert where St. Brendan had originally set up, with over 3,000 students attending his monastery there, but it too had previously been taken over during the confiscation of the Catholic Church Institutions by Henry V111, and been reconstructed into a Church of England Episcopalian Cathedral.
+They then moved on towards Killimor Bridge and Aughrim, passing by Lismanny House, which is now only a ruin, and also the Clontuskert Abbey.

 English Military force led by